Motorcycles and the Dangers of Tunnel Vision

 Is there anything we can do?

-There is no magic solution to this problematic behavior of the brain.
+There is no magic solution to this problematic behaviour of the brain.

 We can also practice and train ourselves to use our peripheral vision by concentrating and being more aware of it.
 We may discover it can handle any movement on the road, even a number of movements at a time, and can ignore the unnecessary details which fills up the tunnel and prevent us from finding solutions to stressful situations.